MAECProject/MAECProject.github.io/documentation/roadmap/index.md

 The roadmap for Version 5.0 of the MAEC Language is below.
 We welcome any feedback regarding our release plans, either at the GitHub issue tracker link below, or directly at <a href="mailto:maec@mitre.org">maec@mitre.org</a>.

-We are currently actively hosting "<a href="/working-call)">MAEC 5.0 Working Session Calls</a>" focusing on this next version of the MAEC Language.
+Also, we are currently actively hosting "<a href="/working-call)">MAEC 5.0 Working Session Calls</a>" focusing on this next version of the MAEC Language.
 Please visit the <a href="/working-call)">working call</a> page in the <a href="/community)">MAEC Community</a> section for details on how you can participate.

 <div class="row">
   <div class="col-md-6">